leventarican/leventarican.github.io/content/vim.md

 * sublime

 I used that editor's in the past to edit files from various formats.
 But none of them are fast as vim.

+Another thing is that i usually done a lot of things in `console`.
+The reason for that are various.
+* The console is deterministic.
+* Text is universal.
+* Easy to automate.

+One more thing is when editing text in any kind of program we navigate using usually with arrow keys.
+Pressing it several times.
+Instead of hitting arrow keys several times we can invest time in vim shortcut's like `dw` - delete word right from cursor.

 # Introduction
 Now as mentioned vim is by default installed on your machine or server.